-What is Nijmegen Breakage Syndrome?
+What Is Nijmegen Breakage Syndrome?

-Infants with NBS are often born with a small head size.
+Infants with NBS are often born with small head size.
 Their physical growth is often slow, leaving them smaller than average for their age.
-They have characteristic features, including a sloping forehead, small chin, big ears, and prominent nose, which become more apparent later in childhood.
+They have characteristic features, including a sloping forehead, small chin, big ears, and a prominent nose, which become more apparent later in childhood.

-How common is Nijmegen Breakage Syndrome?
+How Common Is Nijmegen Breakage Syndrome?

-How is Nijmegen Breakage Syndrome treated?
+How Is Nijmegen Breakage Syndrome Treated?